williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 * Generate an X.509 certificate public key
 * Retrieve and list public keys

-For more information, see [Identity Provider Singing Key Store Operations](https://developer.okta.com/idps.html#identity-provider-signing-key-store-operations).
+For more information, see [Identity Provider Signing Key Store Operations](https://developer.okta.com/idps.html#identity-provider-signing-key-store-operations).
 <!-- OKTA-91498 -->

 #### New Functions for Replacing Strings